 Create a 2D renderer and URP asset

-After installing URP using any one of the method above, you need to create a URP asset and a 2D rendered asset.
+After installing URP using any one of the methods above, you need to create a URP asset and a 2D rendered asset.

 Create URP Asset